nuxeo/doc.nuxeo.com-content/src/retention-management/nuxeo-retention-technical-overview.md

 If a legal hold is applied to a document or if a retention rule is applied to a document, then:

-- modification of the main blob (file:content) is **prevented**: this includes modification through restoring an older version.
+- Modification of the main blob (`file:content`) is **prevented**: this includes modification through restoring an older version.
-- deletion (including recursive delete) is **prevented**: this is enforced at low-level and this information is made available per-document through a security policy.
+- Deletion (including recursive delete) is **prevented**: this is enforced at low-level and this information is made available per-document through a security policy.
 - `ecm:isUnderRetentionOrLegalHold` is set to `true`.

 This applies in **all situations**, no exception, including for Administrators.